jasonm23/markdown-soma/README.md

 ## Customizing

-You can use any markdown aware CSS stylesheet (i.e. they target `.markdown-preview` CSS selector)
+You can use any markdown aware CSS style sheet (i.e. they target `.markdown-preview` CSS selector)

 Set the CSS file to use with: